Atennop1/WeaponsAR/README.md

  ## Conclusion

-This project was a fun experience working with AR and Unity, it gave me a greater understanding of how such applications work and allowed me to complete 10th grade without academic debt.
+This project was a fun experience working with AR and Unity, it gave me a greater understanding of how such applications work and thanks to this project, my high school certificate shows an “Excellent” mark for an individual project.
 Well, I also learned how to assemble an AK-47 :D

 # Gallery